josephf123/old.josephf123.github.io/content/posts/wifi_box.md

 ---
-title: "The Wifi Box"
+title: "The Wifi Box ⚡"
 date: 2022-05-16T02:17:11+01:00
 draft: false
 ---

-# Wifi Blog post

 **TLDR:** I made a device that logs all the wifi traffic and maps it out.
 It can also do some hacking stuff.